 Aid in the prevention or elimination of slums or blight: The activity or project must address conditions of slums or blight in the community.

-Address urgent community development needs: The activity or project must address an immediate threat to the health and welfare of the community, primarily benefiting low- and moderate-income individuals.
 When applying for the CDBG funding training program, you may need to provide information and documentation to demonstrate your eligibility and how your business or activity aligns with the relevant national objectives.

 Small Businesses